ibm-cloud-docs/vpc/fs_snapshots_restore.md

 ## Restoring files from a snapshot
 {: #fs-snapshots-restore-single-file}

 To perform single-file restoration, you can use native OS functions.
-You can browse to the share's NFS mount target to open the hidden `/.snapshot` directory and access the data that is contained within each snapshot of your share.
-Then, you can copy the selected file to a different location.
+You can browse to the share's NFS mount target and open the hidden snapshot directory (typically named either `/.snapshot` or `.snap`, depending on the file share type).
+Inside this directory, you’ll find subdirectories representing each snapshot of your share.
+You can open these to locate and then, you can copy the selected file to a different location.

-Although the snapshot directory is hidden, it is accessible and viewable when it is addressed directly with commands such as `cd .snapshot` or `ls .snapshot/`.
-All the snapshots that are present in the share are visible as subdirectories inside that hidden `/.snapshot` directory, and each snapshot directory is named with the snapshot's fingerprint that you see in the console, from the CLI, or with the API.
-See the following example.
+Although the snapshot directory is hidden, it is accessible when directly addressed by using commands like `cd .snapshot` or `ls .snapshot/`.
+Each snapshot appears as a subdirectory named with its unique fingerprint, which matches what you see in the console, CLI, or API.

 ```sh
 [root@server .snapshot]# ls -lah